rrthomas/beetle/README.md

 Beetle should work on any POSIX-1.2001-compatible system.

-To build the documentation, a comprehensive TeX system such as TeXLive is required.
+Perl and help2man are required to build from source; to build the documentation, a comprehensive TeX system such as TeXLive is required.

 Beetle has been tested on x86_64 GNU/Linux with GNU C.